Beyond Patches: Global-aware Autoregressive Model for Multimodal Few-Shot Font Generation: Introduction

 A core obstacle for FFG is the lack of an effective visual global representation.
 GAN-based methods~\cite{LF_Font, CG_GAN} often exhibit noticeable style discrepancies from the reference fonts, and struggle with stroke-level accuracy.
 Diffusion models~\cite{Diff_Font, Font_Diffuser, HFH_Font} improve structural correctness and local fidelity but do not guarantee a coherent global style.
 Existing sequence approaches such as VQ-Font~\cite{VQ_Font} and IF-Font~\cite{IF_Font} rely on local patch or block tokenization, which fragments global cues and leads to noticeable discrepancies from the reference styles.
 Recent autoregressive (AR) image generation methods~\cite{Titok, SpectralAR} further reveal the superiority of globally contextualized 1D tokens over 2D patched tokenization, highlighting a promising direction for modeling global stylistic patterns in font synthesis.

-Meanwhile, existing FFG frameworks remain single-modal, using only visual modality to control font style.
-In contrast, linguistic descriptions convey global, conceptual design intents that go beyond visual appearance.
-They provide complementary representations, helping overcome the limitations of vision-only models when style must be inferred from a few examples.
+Meanwhile, existing FFG methods remain single-modal, using only visual modality for style control.
+In contrast, linguistic descriptions convey global conceptual design intents beyond visual appearance, providing complementary representations that help overcome the limitations of vision-only models when style must be inferred from a few examples.

 These insights motivate GAR-Font, an expressive and controllable FFG framework that integrates visual and linguistic information.
 Leveraging the AR modeling capacity, GAR-Font introduces three major technical contributions: